itsmeipg/mpv-config/README.md

 # Things that bother me

 - sub-margin-y can't be set to 49.5.
-- The bug I mentioned about menu updates.
 - No option in uosc to disable OSD text.